-Through various hit and misses during the course of my life I have discover that I am both an optimist and I am pessimistic.
+Through various hit and misses during the course of my life, I have discovered that I am both an optimist and I am pessimistic.
 I’m human.
 It’s hard to be optimistic when in some circumstances the road taken leads to nowhere.
 (Failure) Still, that’s no reason to become a pessimist, believing all doors are shut; wearing a T-shirt saying, “I’ll believe it when I see it.”

 Being optimistic and having faith have more in common then we may realize.
 We know to have faith is to believe in things unseen, and to be optimistic is to view events or conditions with a positive outcome; demonstrating optimism.

 On the other side of the coin is to be pessimistic: seeing most things as a gloomy experience, despairing, hopeless; cynical.